COINtoolbox/ActSNClass/docs/index.rst

 This data was provided by Rick Kessler, after the publication of results from the `SuperNova Photometric Classification Challenge <https://arxiv.org/abs/1008.1024>`_.
 It allows you to run tests and validate your installation.

+For the RESSPECT project data can be found in the COIN server.
+Check the minutes document for the module you are interested in for information about the exact location.

 Analysis steps